Vietnam.vn - Nền tảng quảng bá Việt Nam

-In a statement on July 1, the European Commission said that in its preliminary view, this option forces users to agree to share personal data to use Meta's social network with personalized ads, instead of being able to choose a less personalized version.
+In a statement on July 1, the European Commission said that in its preliminary view, this option forces users to agree to share personal data in order to use Meta's social network with personalized ads, instead of being able to choose a less personalized version.

 Meta's European headquarters in Dublin, Ireland.
 Photo: Shutterstock